CodeIntelligenceTesting/jazzer/README.md

 <a href="https://twitter.com/CI_Fuzz" target="_blank">Twitter</a>
 </div>

-> [!IMPORTANT]
-> Hello Jazzer/Jazzer.js users!
->
-> We stopped maintaining Jazzer/Jazzer.js as open source.
-> But we'd be happy to try and understand what you're trying to achieve with it, and help you if we can!
->
-> We already added significant new value to our CI Fuzz solution, which includes Jazzer and Jazzer.js.
-> Learn more on how to turbocharge your Java Fuzz Testing with [Jazzer Pro](https://www.code-intelligence.com/introducing-jazzer-pro).
->
-> Visit [code-intelligence.com](https://code-intelligence.com) for more information, or get in contact with us via [sales@code-intelligence.com](mailto:sales@code-intelligence.com).
->
-> Thanks,
->
-> The Code Intelligence team

 Jazzer is a coverage-guided, in-process fuzzer for the JVM platform developed by [Code Intelligence](https://code-intelligence.com).
 It is based on [libFuzzer](https://llvm.org/docs/LibFuzzer.html) and brings many of its instrumentation-powered mutation features to the JVM.